 Apart from the general obligatory modules for M.Sc.
 Economics, the following specialization modules need to be chosen for the major in International Political Economy:

 - International Trade (offered every summer semester): This course covers the theory of international trade, trade protection and trade liberalisation at the national, bilateral and multilateral policy level.

 - Political Economics (offered every winter semester): After an introduction to the history and functioning of the European Union, this course covers the analysis of scenarios in which political intervention makes sense from a welfare economic perspective as well as the influence of political institutions on economic policy decisions.

 - Specialization Modules M.Sc.
 Economics

 As listed in the appendix of the examination regulations (Link), it is generally possible to choose modules with a maximum scope of 20 CP as "additional modules".
 This means that successfully completed modules are listed on the transcript after graduation, but the grades are not included in the calculation of the overall final grade.
 The examination office must be informed via e-mail about the participation in an examination as part of such an additional module prior to examination registration via Porta.
 As soon as the examination office confirms the assignment of the examination as an additional module, participation in this context is possible.
 Note: Once an examination has been taken in another module, it cannot be subsequently converted into an additional module.

-A degree in Economics with a specialization in European Political Economy offers job perspectives in a large number of national and international public institutions, such as the German Central Bank or the European Commission.
+A degree in Economics with a major in International Political Economy offers job perspectives in a large number of national and international public institutions, such as the German Central Bank or the European Commission.